 Robots to the Rescue?

-Identifying and removing a spill quickly is the best way to avoid slips and falls.
+To avoid slips and falls, identify and remove a spill as quickly as possible.
 In an effort to boost spill response time two grocery store chains, GIANT/MARTIN’s and Stop & Shop, deployed nearly 500 autonomous robots to patrol store aisles.
 The human-sized robot, named Marty, costs a whopping $35,000 and spends its workday looking for spills, debris and other hazards.

 And not much else.